 MCP is a US-based organization that is headquartered in the United States.
 Our data processing activities primarily occur in the United States.
 You acknowledge that any personal data we collect will be transferred to, processed, and stored in the United States.
 You further acknowledge that the United States has standards for the processing and storage of personal data that may not be equivalent to those in the country where you reside and/or are a citizen, and you consent to our collection, transfer, processing, and storage of your personal data in the United States.

 EU USER’S RIGHTS WITH RESPECT TO PERSONAL INFORMATION

 Depending on your local law, you may have certain rights with respect to your Personal Information, including the right to object to, restrict and/or withdraw your consent to the processing of your Personal Information, the right to access your Personal Information, and the ability to receive a machine-readable copy of your Personal Information.
 You may also have the right to ensure that we correct or delete any inaccurate or out of date Personal Information which we have about you.

-If you believe that any Personal Information which we have about you is inaccurate or out of date and you would like us to correct or delete it, or you wish to exercise any other of your rights or have any questions or concerns about your Personal Information, please contact us at email@example.com, Attn: Website Manager.
+If you believe that any Personal Information which we have about you is inaccurate or out of date and you would like us to correct or delete it, or you wish to exercise any other of your rights or have any questions or concerns about your Personal Information, please contact us at email@example.com or through our MCP Privacy Request form.

 If you have a complaint about how we handle your Personal Information or respond to your request, you may be able to complain to your data protection authority.
 MCP asks that you kindly contact us first, so that we have an opportunity to resolve your complaint.